Undergraduate Research Opportunities

-Department of Communication faculty members are the founders or co-founders of many multi-disciplinary research labs and centers, including: Center for Deliberative Democracy, Political Communication Lab, Political Psychology Research Group, Stanford Computational Journalism Lab, Stanford Social Media Lab, and Virtual Human Interaction Lab.
-These labs employ undergraduates and graduate students from multiple departments, extending the reach of the discipline.
-VHIL has averaged over 1,200 visitors per year over the last three years, introducing numerous constituencies to research about virtual reality.
+Department of Communication faculty members are the founders or co-founders of many multi-disciplinary research labs and centers, including: Center for Deliberative Democracy, Political Communication Lab, Political Psychology Research Group, Stanford Social Media Lab, The Change Lab, The Human Screenome Project, and Virtual Human Interaction Lab.
+These labs involve undergraduates and graduate students from multiple departments, extending the reach of the discipline.

-Journalism classes increasingly generate collaborations across campus.
-Cheryl Phillips led a mix of undergraduate and graduate students to do freedom of information requests in all fifty states for data on police stops.
-The data became the basis for collaboration with Assistant Professor Sharad Goel in the School of Engineering, generated academic publications for statistics PhD students, and resulted in creation of a data repository used by journalists across the country to write stories about policing.
-Undergraduates writing about public affairs may see their stories shared on the department’s Peninsula Press website, taken up by KQED or SFGate, or even copied by national outlets (such as the story on the commutes of Stanford staff, originally done at Peninsula Press and then redone on ABC’s 20/20 by Diane Sawyer).
-Classes on data journalism and computational journalism are attracting Computer Science majors, leading some to intern at outlets such as ProPublica and Reuters.
+Journalism classes increasingly generate collaborations across campus, including Big Local News and the Stanford Journalism and Democracy Initiative.
+Undergraduates writing about public affairs may see their stories shared on the department’s Peninsula Press website, taken up by KQED or SFGate, or even circulated by national outlets.
+Classes on data journalism and computational journalism are attracting both STEM and non-STEM majors, leading some to intern at outlets such as ProPublica and Reuters.

 Assistant Professor Gabriella Harari has a research lab that studies how people’s personalities get expressed in the physical and digital contexts of everyday life.
-Professor Harari recruits students to her lab who want to contribute to interdisciplinary research projects at the intersection of communication, psychology, and computer science.
+Professor Harari welcomes students to her lab who want to contribute to interdisciplinary research projects at the intersection of communication, psychology, and computer science.
 Students in the lab contribute to research examining what digital media technologies (e.g., social media, smartphones, wearables) reveal about people’s behavioral patterns and psychological states.
-For example, in one project students examined how self-tracking technologies (e.g., health apps, wearable devices) can be used to promote self-insight and positive changes in behavior.
-Students with interests in programming and human-computer interaction (HCI) helped develop personal informatics tools that visualize the self-tracked data.